ATL Protocol Specification (v2.0.0)

 -

-Gossip Protocols: For high-assurance scenarios, Verifiers MAY implement gossip protocols to compare Checkpoints with other parties.
+Gossip Protocols (Out of Scope): For high-assurance scenarios, Verifiers MAY implement gossip protocols to compare Checkpoints with other parties.
+While this mechanism is out of scope for this specification, the Checkpoint structure supports such cross-verification.